July foraging guide: best foods to find and recipe ideas

 This pretty mushroom, and one of the most popular among foragers, can be found between July and December in the UK.
 They grow mainly in mossy, coniferous forests or beech forests, and prefer low-lying, damp areas.
 Chanterelles can be identified by their golden colour and funnel-shaped cap, false gills on the outside of the cap, and a faint apricot aroma.
-They have a sweet peppery flavour and succulent texture, making them perfect for sautéing.
+They have a sweet peppery flavour and succulent texture, making them perfect for sautéing in a little butter.

-The many species of mallow (scientific name malva), can be found widely across the UK, an are often considered weeds.
+The many species of mallow (malva), can be found widely across the UK and are often considered weeds.
 When foraging, look out for the geranium-like leaves and pinkish flowers along hedgerows.
-When used in cooking, the leaves have a slightly glutinous texture due to the resin inside them, meaning they are are mainly used not for their flavour but as a thickening agent.
+When used in cooking, the leaves have a slightly glutinous texture due to the resin inside them, meaning they are are mainly used not for their flavour, but as a thickening agent.
 The flowers make an attractive addition to salads.